althe3rd/WiA11y/README.md

 5. **Regular Updates**: Keep all dependencies updated to mitigate security vulnerabilities.

 6. **Rate Limiting**: Consider implementing rate limiting for the API to prevent abuse.

+7. **Secrets Management**: For production deployments, consider using a secrets management solution like Docker Secrets, Kubernetes Secrets, or a dedicated service like HashiCorp Vault.

 ## User Roles